Winipedia/pyrig/docs/getting-started.md

 1. Go to [GitHub](https://github.com/new) and create a new repository
 2. Choose a name for your project (e.g., `my-awesome-project`)
 3. Make it public or private (your choice)
 4. **Do not** initialize with README, .gitignore (pyrig will create these).
-LICENCE is fine if you do not want to use the MIT license, which pyrig uses by default.
+LICENSE is fine if you do not want to use the MIT license, which pyrig uses by default.
 5. Click "Create repository"

 ### Step 2: Configure GitHub Secrets